Nassof/Nassof/README.md

-### Hello World 👋
+### Hello World ! 👋

-- 🔭 Mostly using SQL and Python
+Developper in the Public Area and former Data Analyst, i mostly deal with Data Engineering projects, do not hesitate to give me feedbacks and reach me on my social medias, peace !

-- 🌱 Always in learning mode
+🌱 Always on learning mode

 <br>

 ## Connect with me